Adjustable Visual Appearance for Generalizable Novel View Synthesis: Experiments

 \section{Experiments}

-Qualitative and quantitative experiments are performed to test our method's ability to adapt the visual appearance of real and synthetic scenes that have not been seen during training. \paragraph{Dataset.} The used dataset is generated using CARLA \cite{CARLA}, an Unreal Engine 4 based open-source simulator for autonomous driving research.
-CARLA enables generating synthetic images within a simulated city environment along with their ground truth camera poses.
+Qualitative and quantitative experiments are performed to test our method's ability to adapt the visual appearance of real and synthetic scenes that have not been seen during training. \paragraph{Dataset.} The used dataset is generated using the autonomous driving simulator CARLA \cite{CARLA}, which enables the generation of synthetic images within a simulated city environment along with their ground truth camera poses.
 Additionally, weather and lighting conditions can easily be changed.

-For these experiments four conditions were defined, corresponding to \textit{night}, \textit{day}, \textit{rain} and \textit{evening}.
-A scene in the context of this simulated city was defined as a sequence of 10 observations taken along a road, with small pose differences between images.
-With four different conditions this led to a total of 40 images per scene.
+For our experiments, four conditions were defined, corresponding to \textit{night}, \textit{day}, \textit{rain} and \textit{evening}.
+A scene was defined as a sequence of 10 observations taken along a road.
+With four different conditions, this led to a total of 40 images per scene.
 All generated images are $800 \times 600$ pixels.
-The CARLA map was split into two regions, one was used to generate 145 training scenes, and the other region was used to generate 38 evaluation scenes, ensuring diversity between training and evaluation.
+The CARLA map was split into two regions, one to generate 145 training scenes, and the other to generate 38 evaluation scenes, ensuring separation between training and evaluation scenes.
 This dataset alongside the code will be made publicly available.
-We also show qualitative examples using the Spaces dataset~\cite{Spaces} to see how our method generalizes to real data.
+We also show qualitative examples evaluating our trained model on scenes from the Spaces dataset~\cite{Spaces} to show that our method can generalize to real images.